AdobeDocs/commerce-admin.en/help/b2b/install.md

 ### Configure message consumers

-Prevent possible processing issues or delays by using the following parameters when you start the message consumers for B2B capabilities.
+Prevent possible processing issues or delays by adding the following parameters when you [start the message consumers](#start-message-consumers) for B2B capabilities.

 - `--max-messages <value>`— Specifies the maximum number of messages each consumer must process before terminating (default = 10000).
 Although we do not recommend it, you can use 0 to prevent the consumer from terminating.
 The best practice for a PHP application is to restart long-running processes to prevent possible memory leaks.

 - `--batch-size <value>`— Allows you to limit the system resources consumed by the consumers (CPU, memory).
 Using smaller batches reduces resource usage and, thus, leads to slower processing.
 If specified, messages in a queue are consumed in batches of `<value>` each.
 This option is applicable for the batch consumer only.
 If `--batch-size` is not defined, the batch consumer receives all available messages in a queue.

-You specify these parameters on the command line when you start the message consumers.

 For information about additional configuration options, see [Specific-configuration](https://experienceleague.adobe.com/docs/commerce-operations/configuration-guide/message-queues/manage-message-queues.html#specific-configuration).